REMIX: Efficient Range Query for LSM-trees: RemixDB

 \paragraph{Split Compaction}

-Major compaction may not effectively reduce the number of tables in a partition filled with large tables, which can be predicted by a low estimated input/output ratio, such as $10/9$, as described above.
-In this case, the partition should be split into multiple partitions so that the number of tables can be substantially reduced.
-Split compaction sort-merges new data with all existing table files in the partition and produces new table files into several new partitions.
-Figure~\ref{fig:splitcomp} shows an example of split compaction.
+Major compaction may not effectively reduce the number of tables in a partition filled with large tables, which can be predicted by a low estimated input/output ratio, such as $10/9$.
+In this case, the partition should be split into multiple partitions so that the number of tables in each partition can be substantially reduced.
+Split compaction sort-merges new data with all the existing table files in the partition and produces new table files to form several new partitions.
+Figure~\ref{fig:splitcomp} shows a split compaction example.
 To avoid creating many small partitions in a split compaction, the compaction process creates $M$ ($M=2$ by default) new table files in a partition before switching to the next partition.
-In this way, a split compaction creates $\lceil E/M\rceil$ new partitions, where $E$ is the expected number of new table files.
+In this way, a split compaction creates $\lceil E/M\rceil$ new partitions, where $E$ is the number of new table files.